Loris-Salvador/Loris-Salvador/README.md

 * **b3**: Projects from my third year of Bachelor's degree
 * **masi4**: Projects from my first year of Master's degree
 * **masi5**: Projects from my second year of Master's degree

+Repositories that do not start with these prefixes correspond to my personal projects or side experiments.

 ## 💻 Interests